 Magnetic Resonance Imaging, or MRI, is a highly sensitive tool that uses a magnetic field and radio waves to produce highly detailed imaging of the breasts.
 It is used in addition to mammography for screening high risk women.
 It is also used prior to surgery to help better evaluate the extent of disease for women who are newly diagnosed with breast cancer.
 In addition, it can be beneficial in determining if chemotherapy is working.
 There is no radiation from a breast MRI exam.

 Expect to receive your results in the mail within the week.
-If there are any findings that require additional imaging, a member of the Breast Care Center will contact you by phone.
+If there are any findings that require additional imaging, a member of the St. Joseph Hospital Breast Cancer Center in Nashua, New Hampshire, will contact you by phone.

 A core biopsy enables our physicians to diagnose findings detected on mammography, ultrasound or MRI.
 This procedure is designed to save women from undergoing unnecessary surgery.
 It is relatively painless and minimally invasive making it a faster and less traumatic alternative to traditional biopsy.

 A specialized test, called bone mineral density test, measures the density of bone in various parts of the body.
-Testing used at EWBC to measure bone density is the DXA, which stands for (Dual Energy X-Ray Absorptiometry.
+The test used to measure bone density is known as the Dual Energy X-Ray Absorptiometry (DXA).
 This test measures the bone mineral density of the spine and hip.
 Once you have your test, your results are sent to your physician for review.

 Over the past several years, advances in the field of cancer genetics have given patients the opportunity to determine their predisposition to certain cancers, including breast cancer, to help initiate proper medical management.
 Although multiple risk factors for breast cancer are known, personal and family history of cancer are key elements impacting cancer risk.